In 1994, NFL formed a committee for the sole purpose of falsifying information to cover up brain damage in their players.

 9. Bill and Melinda Gates plan to leave $10 million each to their three kids as an inheritance out of his $80 billion fortune.
 He is set to give away approximately 99.96% of his wealth to charity and foundations.

 10. In the 1700s, Queen Caroline of Great Britain had smallpox inoculation trialed on six prisoners in return for commuting their death sentences.
 When this was successful, she inoculated her own children, popularising the process.

 11Lisa The Greek

-An episode of The Simpsons titled "Lisa The Greek" correctly predicted the outcome of that year's Super Bowl in 1992 just three days later.
+An episode of The Simpsons titled "Lisa The Greek" which aired in 1992 correctly predicted the outcome of that year's Super Bowl just 3 days later.
 When the episode was rebroadcast in '93 and '95 it was redubbed and again predicted the winners.

 12. Because ‘Texas Chainsaw Massacre’ was filmed on a microscopic budget of $60,000, the cast and crew had to work 7 days a week, 12-16 hours a day in 115°F heat in a poorly ventilated farmhouse amid rotting roadkill being used as props to finish the film.

 13. Mcdonald’s stopped using beef tallow in their French fries after a wealthy heart attack survivor spent $3 million on full-page newspaper ads calling out the chain for their unhealthy menu.